bealearts/widgetize/README.md

 The place to make updates to the DOM after a change of state of the widget.

-By waiting for `update()` to be called, DOM updates for multipule changes of state can be scheduled together.
+By waiting for `update()` to be called, DOM updates for multiple changes of state can be scheduled together.

 ##### `detach(dom)`

-Called when the widget is removed from the DOM, either by being used with `` or when the browser removes the elemnt from the DOM.
+Called when the widget is removed from the DOM, either by being used with `` or when the browser removes the element from the DOM.

 **_dom_** is a reference to the element's shadow DOM if supported, or the element itself.

 The place to clean up references and event listeners etc.

-### The following instance methods are avaiable to be used by the widget
+### The following instance methods are available to be used by the widget

 ##### `invalidate()`